hfarruda/doces/README.md

 - `rewire` - boolean to allow rewiring in each iteration or not;
 - `min_opinion` - float corresponding to the minimum opinion value agents can have;
 - `max_opinion` - float corresponding to the maximum opinion value agents can have;
-- `delta` - float corresponding the increment (or decrement) applied to opinions in each iteration;
+- `delta` - float corresponding to the increment (or decrement) applied to opinions in each iteration;
 - `verbose` - boolean which allows the code to print details of each simulation;
 - `rand_seed` - float used as seed for random number generation;